-Management companies can obtain loans on behalf of funds.
+- Management companies can obtain loans on behalf of funds.
 Within a one-year period, the sum of all the loan periods cannot exceed 120 days, consecutive or not.
-Additionally, there is a borrowing limit of 10% of the global net value of the fund.
+Additionally, there is a borrowing limit of 10% of the global net value of the fund, without prejudice of the right to resort to securities loans and repo agreements. - Collective investment companies can enter into loan facilities to acquire immovable assets indispensable to the direct exercise of their activities for up to 20% of the global net value of the fund. - If the incorporation documents of a collective investment company provides for the possibility of entering into loan facilities, the amounts specified cannot exceed 15% of the fund's global net value.

-This is the same as for open-ended retail funds (see above, Open-ended retail funds).
+The position is the same as for open-ended retail funds (see above, Open-ended retail funds).